Tara-Engine/Tara/DesignDoc.md

 As mentioned in the Class area, most classes should have an associated Ref type that is a typedef (technically, `using`) of a `std::shared_ptr<Class>`.
 These should be used primarily instead of the raw class.

 Non-owning pointers should either be raw pointers, or std::weak_ptr.
 When passing ownership, either use a move constructor, or, if you are passing ownership of a new item, pass as raw pointer.
+When using std::weak_ptr, if the non-owning reference is common, a new typedef (technically, `using`) of the `std::shared_ptr<Class>` should be made, with the name `ClassNoRef` The "No" stands for Non-Owning.
+The primary use case is for Entities and Layers.